walder/Skynet-IADS/README.md

 ***The engagement zone options are:***

-SAM site will go live when target is within the red circle in the mission editor (default skynet behaviour):
+SAM site will go live when target is within the red circle in the mission editor (default Skynet behaviour):
 ```
 SkynetIADSAbstractRadarElement.GO_LIVE_WHEN_IN_KILL_ZONE
 ```